 Epic may refer to any of the following:

-1. The Electronic Privacy Information Center (EPIC) was established in 1994 by David Banisar, Marc Rotenberg and David Sobel as a public interest group.
-It is centered in Washington D.C. and draws public attention on the emerging civil liberties issues and privacy protection, the First Amendment, and constitutional values in the information age.
+1. Short for Electronic Privacy Information Center, EPIC was established in 1994 by David Banisar, Marc Rotenberg, and David Sobel as a public interest group.
+Centered in Washington D.C., it draws attention to the emerging civil liberties issues and privacy protection, the First Amendment, and constitutional values in the information age.
 EPIC works on all of this by utilizing privacy research, public education, litigation, and publications.
 At times, the group has been criticized for taking an extreme position on privacy matters.

 2. An epic item in a game is an item that is extremely rare.
 For example, one in a million.